Biological pest control

 always biological if possible, chemical only when it is needed

-Afriflora Sher strives to have the same environmental standards as a strawberry.
-The standards for a strawberry and the used pesticides are filed in an excel.
-They compare these quantities and then check if they can simulate the standards of a strawberry.
+Afriflora Sher strives to have the same environmental standards as fruit.
+The standards for fruit and the used pesticides are filed in an excel.
+They compare these quantities and then check if they can simulate the standards of fruit.
 If it appears that a particular kind of rose can not meet this, they will look for a replacement.
 A breed that is safe and stays clean by the use of natural enemies.

 At this point Afriflora Sher is more developed than most other rose farms in Africa.

-A few roses of Afriflora Sher are already cleaner than a strawberry
+A few roses of Afriflora Sher are already cleaner than fruit

 Partner FSI (Floriculture Sustainability Initiative) Supports Afriflora Sher in natural crop protection.
 Together they started to get a rose breed as clean as possible.
 Now there are already six breeds.
 An example of a breed that’s already this far is the Sunny Sher.